 This is a limited portfolio compared to the best VPN services, most of which also support Linux, Amazon Fire TV Stick, and even some specific router models.

 Windows and macOS applications are most important for torrenting, but users looking to extend their use of the VPN will be restricted by the devices they own.

-If you’re on Avast’s multi-platform pricing plan, you can use Avast SecureLine VPN on up to five devices at the same time, which is around average for most VPN services.
+If you’re on Avast’s multi-platform pricing plan, you can use Avast SecureLine VPN on up to 10 devices at the same time, which is above the industry standard of five.